 Interpretation templates

+13. When the interpretation is completed, read it aloud and make sure it makes sense.
 Ensure that your interpretations are clear enough for someone to understand your report without referring to the tables.

 Example 1: